CCL Design Studio

 There are no hard prerequisites for this class, but you will be working in a group which collectively needs experience in three domains: educational research, design, and software development.
 You should have a substantial background in at least one of these areas.
 Specifically, this means:

-• For educational research, at least one year of doctoral coursework in education.
-You should have some background in theoretical issues related to teaching and learning and should know how to read and talk about a research paper.
+- For educational research, at least one year of doctoral coursework in education.
+You should have some background in theoretical issues related to teaching and learning and should know how to read and talk about a journal article.

 Course overview